g0t4/every-paycheck-80percent-taxes/README.md

 - Sell something used?
 Pay income tax again
   - TODO estimate how much an average person resells and thus pays in a triple tax now (income tax, sales tax, income tax, oh and buyer pays sales tax again too!)

+## Repealed... just imagine

+- ACA penalty for not having the money to pay exhorbitant premiums